TESA-workshops/ageing-best-practices-2023/README.md

 ## Workshop dinner

-We will have a group dinner for those interested on Wednesday 6:30pm at the [Gusto Italian Grill & Bar](https://gustoitaliangrill.ca/menu/).
+We will have a group dinner for those interested on Tuesday January 31 2023 at 6:30pm at the [Gusto Italian Grill & Bar](https://gustoitaliangrill.ca/menu/).

 ## Prerequisites